 It’s important to try and maintain a healthy weight before you get pregnant.
-If you are underweight it may affect your fertility and cause health problems during pregnancy.
-Depending on the reasons for having a low BMI, it may help you to put on weight slowly with a healthy diet.
+If you are underweight, it may affect your fertility and cause health problems during pregnancy.
+Depending on the reasons for having a low BMI, it may help you to put on weight gradually by following a healthy diet.
 There is help and support available, if you need it.

 How do I know if I am underweight?